SamhammerAG/Samhammer.Authentication/README.md

 ## Contribute

 #### How to publish a nuget package
-- Create a tag and lat the github action do the publishing for you
+- Create a tag and let the github action do the publishing for you